eamigo86/graphene-django-subscriptions/README.md

 )
 ```

-#### 2- Defining Channels settings and custom routing config ( *For more information see Channels documentation* ):
+#### 2- Defining Channels settings and custom routing config (*For more information see Channels documentation*):

-We define app routing, as if they were app urls:
+We define app routing, as if it were traditional app urls:

 ```python
 # app/routing.py